 Community members can purchase bagged compost to use at home which is produced from food waste generated through university dining.

 UMass Lowell's Office of Sustainability worked directly with Mill City Grows to secure over $150,000 in grant funding to initially support this project.
-Combined with significant investment from the university, we have developed a program that allows for continuous sustainability innovation in urban agriculture.
+Combined with significant investment from the university, we have developed a program based around two on-campus sites: a Greenhouse on East Campus and a Community Garden next to University Crossing.